 Green Circle Chicken

-The chickens are fed clean surplus vegetables from markets—bruised, cut, or otherwise unattractive vegetables—along with wholesome, regeneratively grown grains, including corn and soy.
+Ariane Daguin, the founder of D’Artagnan, personally developed this project to recreate the chicken she remembers eating in her native Southwest France.
+Following age-old processes, the chickens are fed clean surplus vegetables—bruised, cut, or otherwise unattractive—along with wholesome, regeneratively grown grains, including corn and soy.
 These unloved vegetables are saved from going to landfills, so not only do the chickens benefit from the vegetable diet, but it makes sense for the environment, too.
 This is the alchemy of turning food waste into healthy protein for people to eat.

 blogsustainabilitymushrooms